View Askewniverse: Jay and Silent Bob VR

 In 2018, STX Entertainment announced that their Surreal division was working with Kevin Smith on a VR series that would star Jay and Silent Bob.

 Recurring cast and characters

 Smith often casts the same actors for multiple characters in the universe, sometimes even in the same film.
 This is most notable in Jay and Silent Bob Strike Back, in which several actors play multiple characters from earlier View Askewniverse films.

 Smith and Jason Mewes are the only actors to appear in every film as the same characters.
-Three other actors have appeared in every film, as different characters, Scott Mosier, Walt Flanagan and Brian O'Halloran, with O'Halloran always appearing as a member of the Hicks family (most notably Dante).
+Two other actors have appeared in every film, as different characters: Walt Flanagan and Brian O'Halloran, with O'Halloran always appearing as a member of the Hicks family (most notably Dante).

 The more notable recurring actors include: